Autodesk/NetfabbApplicationServer/README.md

 As a starting point please look into the "doc" directory.

 ## Contributing
-The Automatic Component Toolkit is an open source project.
+NAS is an open source project.
 Contributions are welcome and we are looking for people that can improve existing language bindings or create new bindings or implementation stubs.
 Have a look at the [contributor's guide](CONTRIBUTING.md) for details.

 ## License and 3rd party acknowledgements